Week of 2.28.2010

 so I sat in my chair, put the book down and tried to listen above the dryer, above the traffic, above the lawn mower, for bird song—for

-down to a stream and beat them against rocks.
+a stream and beat them against rocks.
 Is it possible to live in a reflection of 30BC?
-Have we screwed things up so badly that
+Have we screwed things up so badly that the

-the Georgics is no longer relevant at all or is there a chance—as he tells us—that when things are destroyed you must
+Georgics is no longer relevant at all or is there a chance—as he tells us—that when things are destroyed you must not despair but